apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-Any subscriber to the Apollo Client store will instantly see this update and render new UI accordingly.
+All subscribers to the Apollo Client cache see this change and update your

-> **Note:** Again, remember that using `writeQuery` or `writeFragment` only changes data *locally*.
-If you reload your environment then changes made with these methods will no longer exist.

-Or if you wanted to add a new todo to a list fetched from the server, you could use `readQuery` and `writeQuery` together.
+application's UI accordingly.

+As another example, you can combine `readQuery` and `writeQuery` to add a new `Todo`
+item to your cached to-do list:

 ```js
 const query = gql`